techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 POST https://graph.microsoft.com/beta/solutions/businessScenarios/{your-business-scenario-ID}/planner/tasks
 ```

-### Example request

-The following shows a request, with placeholders for the properties that you specify in the request body.
+The following shows the request, with placeholders for the properties that you specify in the request body.

 **Request**